Declaring the Major in Geological Sciences

 Introductory Geology is a prerequisite for all upper-level geology courses.
 Completion of this course with a grade of C or betteris required prior to the declaration of the major.

-Chemistry is a prerequisite for Mineralogy, which is a prerequisite for Petrology and Sedimentary Geology.
+Chemistry is a prerequisite for Mineralogy, which is a prerequisite for Petrology.

 Physics is a prerequisite for Geophysics.

-Sedimentary Geology and Calculus are prerequisites for Structural Geology and Geologic Maps.
+Sedimentary Geology is a prerequisite for Structural Geology and Geologic Maps.